Python3pkg/ConfigMaster/README.md

 For the latest stable version uploaded to PyPI, use:
 `pip install configmaster`

-For the latest stable version uploaded to bitbucket, use:
+For the latest stable version uploaded to git, use:
 `pip install git+ssh://cloning@git.sundwarf.me/SunDwarf/configmaster`

 For the latest dev version, use: